 In 2017, Bystander was originally produced by Summerfest! at the Hudson Guild Theater in New York City, New York.

 In 2018, Bystander was subsequently produced in Theatre Now's SOUND BITES Festival at the Signature Theater in New York City, New York.

-ED LEVY wrote the libretto and lyrics for Bystander (Best Short Play or Musical, NY Summerfest, Hudson Guild Theater, 2017, Sound Bites 5.0, Best Music, Signature Theater.).
+ED LEVY wrote the libretto and lyrics for Bystander (Best Short Play or Musical; NY Summerfest, Hudson Guild Theater, 2017, Theatre Now’s SOUND BITES 5.0, Best Music; Signature Theater).
 He wrote the lyrics for Uncomfortable Sex (Players Theater Short Play Festival, 2017).
-He has had 3 short musicals produced at Lincoln Center Across a Crowded Room, 2017 and 2015).
+He has had 3 short musicals produced at Lincoln Center (Across a Crowded Room, 2017 and 2015).
 In August of 2018, his ten minute play Picket Line, 1936 was produced at the Association for Theater in Higher Education conference.
 Ed studied lyric writing at BMI Lehman Engel Musical Theater Workshop.
 He is a member of the Dramatist Guild, the Directors Guild of America, and BMI.